Washington OKs 1st statewide missing Indigenous people alert

 Associated Press

-Washington Gov. Jay Inslee on Thursday signed into law a bill that creates a first-in-the-nation statewide alert system for missing Indigenous people.
+TULALIP, Wash.
+(AP) — Washington Gov. Jay Inslee on Thursday signed into law a bill that creates a first-in-the-nation statewide alert system for missing Indigenous people, to help address a silent crisis that has plagued Indian Country in this state and nationwide.

-The law creates a system similar to Amber Alerts and so-called silver alerts, which are used respectively for missing children and vulnerable adults in many states.
+The law sets up a system similar to Amber Alerts and so-called silver alerts, which are used respectively for missing children and vulnerable adults in many states.
+It was spearheaded by Rep. Debra Lekanoff, the only Native American lawmaker currently serving in the Washington state Legislature, and championed by Indigenous leaders statewide.

+“I am proud to say that the Missing and Murdered Indigenous Women’s and People’s Alert System came from the voices of our Native American leaders,” said Lekanoff, a member of the Tlingit tribe and the bill’s chief sponsor.
+“It’s not just an Indian issue, it’s not just an Indian responsibility.
+Our sisters, our aunties, our grandmothers are going missing every day … and it’s been going on for far too long.”

 The system will notify law enforcement when there’s a report of a missing Indigenous person.
 It will also place messages on highway reader boards and on the radio and social media, and will provide information to the news media.

-Note: This piece of the crisis is important because in many cases, murdered Indigenous women are mistakenly recorded as white or Hispanic by coroners’ offices, they’re never identified, or their remains never repatriated.